datadryad/dryad-app/documentation/local_testing_setup.md

 ```
 cd stash/stash_engine

-# travis_prep only needs to be done the first time you use a database and sets it up for testing this component
+# testing_prep only needs to be done the first time you use a database and sets it up for testing this component
-./travis_prep.sh
+./testing_prep.sh

 # bundle install if the bundle is not up to date
 bundle install